-The Group's Code of Conduct, Purpose, Values and integrated management approach ensures the New Strategic Future plan is delivered within the appropriate risk appetite, supporting a prudent risk and return
+The Group's Code of Conduct, Purpose, Values and integrated management approach ensures that the appropriate risk appetite, supporting a prudent risk and return balance is applied.

 The Group's contracting principles and related oversight processes are continually updated to reflect changes in the Group's risk profile and project delivery experience.